LorenDB/muziko/README.md

 Muziko also lets you store links to aid your practice; for example, you might save a link to a jam track YouTube video or to an online learning platform for each song.

+## Features

+- A built in metronome to help you practice
+- Get rewarded with confetti when you play all your songs

 ## Get the app

 Muziko is available for Android devices (and Chromebooks) on the [Google Play Store](https://play.google.com/store/apps/details?id=dev.lorendb.muziko).